vicenteherrera/starter-ml/README.md

     * [simple_garak](llm/_security/simple_garak): Scan OpenAI and local models with Garak vuln analysis.
     * [llm_guard_openai](llm/_security/llm_guard_openai): Test LLM Guard mitigation with OpenAI endpoint.
     * [promptfoo](llm/_security/promptfoo): Security evaluation of LLM models.
+    * [attestation](llm/_security/attestation): Simple attestation examples using SHA256 digest for model files, and cosign for container image.
     * [terrapin](llm/_security/terrapin): Model attestation using Terrapin.

 ## Prerequisites

+You have the alternative to use a container image to navigate and test the examples with all pre-requisites met.
+To do so, use `cd _utils ; make`.

-All examples except `simple_openai` rely on `pyenv` and `poetry` and a fixed `poetry.lock` file to provide perfectly repeatable environments.
+Most examples rely on `pyenv` and `poetry` and a fixed `poetry.lock` file to provide perfectly repeatable environments.
 Check the [starter-python](https://github.com/vicenteherrera/starter-python) repository on how to install these requirements.

-When you open a terminal within _Visual Studio Code_, it tries to activate the virtual environment.
-As this project has many virtual environments if you install all of them, it may confuse it, so if you plan to run commands through the Visual Studio Code terminal, it's best to open just the example directory with Code to do so.
+Some examples includes a `make container-run` to run a docker container with all prerequisites included, check each example readme.

 On Linux for some local models, before you install a specific Python version, you need to install the `libffi` package with: `sudo apt-get install libffi-dev`.

 To run Jupyter you have to install `libsqlite3-dev`.
 Check the troubleshooting section about that.

-You have the alternative to use a container image to navigate and test the examples, use `cd _utils ; make`.
+Some specific examples may require tools like `cosign`, or Docker buildx.

+## Using Visual Studio Code

+When you open a terminal within _Visual Studio Code_, it tries to activate the virtual environment specified by Poetry at that directory.
+As this repo contains many Poetry definitions it may confuse VSCode.
+So if you plan to run commands through the Visual Studio Code terminal, it's best to open just the example directory with Code to do so.
+You can also try to `deactivate` an automatically loaded virtual environment in VSCode terminal.

 ## API Keys: